Decipher/textimage/README.txt

 - #2134439 - array_replace_recursive
 - use of gifTransparentColor in Textimage.php
 - is_void in textimage_store not set properly?
-- url creation should only work for style in the public scheme
 - settargeturi should implement forceExtansion

 -------------------------------------------------------------------------------